elileinkram/_feedstack_web/README.md

 Posts have rankings.
 Posts with higher rankings will be served before posts with lower rankings.

-The ranking of a post is calculated by the computeRanking function.
+The ranking is calculated by the computeRanking function.

 The function takes in 3 classes as input.
 [Author](https://github.com/elijahleinkram/feed-samples/blob/master/classes/author.js), [Post](https://github.com/elijahleinkram/feed-samples/blob/master/classes/post.js) and [Reader](https://github.com/elijahleinkram/feed-samples/blob/master/classes/reader.js).
 And spits back a number as output.